 Location: Free and Easy, Chair 7

 Ready to take your park skills to the next level?
 Hit the Bandit Park on Chair 7 at Timber Creek to find beginner level jumps, boxes, and rails.
 Check out all the new boxes and watch the action from the chairlift in between laps.

 Location: Racecourse, Chair 5

 Show off your skills in the Outlaw Park, our intermediate level park.
-Located off Solitude Chair (5), you’ll find a collection of medium boxes and rails for your jibbing pleasure.
-We'll be adding jumps as soon as conditions allow.
+Located off Solitude Chair (5), you’ll find a collection of jumps, medium boxes and rails for your jibbing pleasure.
+Come check out our new GoPro features!